 - If you made a positional mistake.
 Then acquire a positional understanding the next time.

 There is probably no sport in which two opposing sides are locked in a competitive struggle of such intensity for such a long sustained period of time.
 If one player happens to lapse in concentration, then his or her whole position can collapse in a blink of an eye.

 Drama is present from the start of the game and uncertainty levels rise as the game progress through each stage (opening, middlegame, and endgame).

 However, should we consider chess as the most competitive sport?
 Not in my opinion.
 Drop a comment and let me know if you think otherwise.

 4. Chess Requires Skills

-If we should observe an NBA player, we know for a fact that skill is needed to dribble the ball, perform a layup, passing the ball, and scoring a 3-pointer.
+If we should observe an NBA player, we know for a fact that skill is needed to dribble the ball, perform a layup, pass the ball, and score a 3-pointer.
 Similarly, chess requires deep and serious study by memorizing openings, sharpening your calculations skills through puzzles, reading books, and familiarizing yourself with endgame positions.

 5. Chess is recognized by the Olympic Committee and the EU States